 But caring for a senior with Alzheimer's or dementia means also caring for the caregiver.
 This means that a caregiver must take special care of themselves in order to care properly for the senior.
 It can be hard to deal with certain behaviors, be patient when a senior's memory is slowing, and listen to hurtful things that may be said.
 Symptoms can not only be erratic and hard to deal with but emotionally straining for the caregiver.
 In these situations, caregivers must practice excellent self-care.
 Caring for seniors with these conditions can be very physically and emotionally demanding.

-Dementia and the results of this hard condition can be difficult on both the senior and caregiver.
+Dementia and the results of this hard condition can be difficult for both the senior and caregiver.
 Caregivers must be physically, emotionally, and intellectually prepared for all of the challenges associated with dementia caregiving.
-Contact us today to find out more about specialized care and how we can help.
+Contact a Caring team near you today to find out more about specialized care and how we can help.